French soprano - Delphine Mégret

 Her last contemporary opera role was Katie, the main role in the opera premiere of Clare Elton's Years ago I died in 2018.

 As concert artist she recently gave a recital called "Méditation" around Debussy works alongside Sandrine Tilly (Flûte); Clara Cernat (Alto), Nabila Najai (Harp), Thierry Huillet (piano) at the Festival International de Sylvanès with new works by composers Raphaël Lucas and Thierry Huillet.
 She was also part of the soloist ensemble for the 15th of August concert under the direction of Michel Piquemal at the Abbaye of Sylvanes.

 She has performed at the Wigmore Hall for two contemporary creations in 2017 and 2018; at Barbican Hall; Milton Court; Silk Street Theatre but also at the Festival de Sylvanès, Saint-Guilhem-le-Désert and Rocamadour.
 She collaborated with the Ubu Ensemble at the Drawing Room in London for a concert of contemporary works in 2018.

 Through various performances Delphine had the opportunity to work with conductor Andrea Marcon, Eamonn Dougan, Pablo Beznosiuk and Michel Piquemal.

-Next, Delphine will join as soprano soloist the Ensemble La Fenice directed by Jean Tubéry for a festive concert on Bach at the festival of Saint-Guilhem-le-desert; she will be soloist for two concerts on Mozart with Jean-Marc Normand at the Festival Lyrique of Pezenas Enchantée.
+Next, Delphine will sing with the Ensemble La Fenice directed by Jean Tubéry for a festive concert around J.S.
+Bach at the festival of Saint-Guilhem-le-desert.
+Her next opera role will be Pamina in 2021 at the Festival Lyrique de Pézénas Enchantée.

 ....
 If you would like to use this biography for publicity purposes, please contact Delphine for the most up to date version ....